Dr. Ronna Fisher established the Hearing Health Center in 1984 to honor her father.

 Dr. Fisher received her doctoral degree in Audiology from the Pennsylvania College of Optometry.
 She is a fellow of the American Academy of Audiology, has earned the Certificate of Clinical Competence from the American Speech-Language and Hearing Association, and is an active member of the Academy of Dispensing Audiologists, American Tinnitus Association, and the Illinois Academy of Audiology.

-Dr. Ashley St. Peter, Au.D., FAAA, graduated from Northern Illinois University with her doctorate in audiology.
-She received her bachelor’s degree in communication disorders and sciences from Eastern Illinois University.
-Dr. St. Peter is a member of the American Academy of Audiology, American Speech Language and Hearing Association, and the Illinois Academy of Audiology.
+Dr. Ashley St. Peter, Au.D., FAAA, graduated from Northern Illinois University with her Doctorate in Audiology in 2013.
+She received her Bachelor’s Degree in Communication Disorders and Sciences from Eastern Illinois University.
+Dr. St. Peter is a member of the American Academy of Audiology and the Illinois Academy of Audiology.

 “I believe that hearing connects people and helps to build relationships.
 It gives me great joy to be able to improve an individual’s quality of life, not only for that person, but for the loved ones around them.
 It’s life changing for me to see patients regain their lives and have relationships restored.
 Every day is another opportunity to change someone’s life; what can be better than that?”

 When not at Hearing Health Center treating patients, Dr. St. Peter enjoys spending time with her family and friends.
 She enjoys running, cooking, and reading a good book.